Contact Us Terms of Use Privacy & Cookies Statement

 • Open-Air Bath at Hotel Shiragiku/Oyster

-Located below volcanic mountains on the southern island of Kyushu, Beppu is a spa destination that stands out for its sheer scale (there are more than 2,000 hot springs around) and scope (in addition to the standard hot water, one can immerse themselves in mud, steam, and even sand -- just try not to think about the Japanese art-house thriller, "Woman in the Dunes").
-All in all, Beppu releases the most spring water in all of Japan -- somewhere in the neighborhood of 130,000 tons a day.
+Located below volcanic mountains on the southern island of Kyushu, Beppu is a spa destination that stands out for its sheer scale (there are more than 2,000 hot springs around) and scope.
+In addition to the standard hot water, one can immerse themselves in mud, steam, and even sand.
+All in all, Beppu releases the most spring water in all of Japan—somewhere in the neighborhood of 130,000 tons a day.
 (On the world scale, Beppu's amount of water expelled is second only to Yellowstone National Park in the United States.)

 There are countless ways to experience Beppu's aquatic offerings.
 Most visitors hit Hells (more formally, "the eight hells of Beppu"), a circuit of the eight major hot springs, all with public baths and private inns equipped with their own bathing areas.
-The 1879-built Takegawara Spa is one of the city's most famous bathhouses, with warm-sand and hot-water baths and an Old World aura.
-And as of this past summer, a "hot tub theme park" -- complete with roller coasters and merry-go-rounds equipped with soapy-water-filled tubs instead of traditional seats -- provides an all-new, delightfully silly way to take the waters.
+The 1879-built Takegawara Spa is one of the city's most famous bathhouses, with warm sand, hot-water baths, and a retro vibe.

 • Yufuin